 Clarke Energy is an active member of the Renewable Energy Association (REA).
 The REA was established in 2001, as a not-for-profit trade association, representing British renewable energy producers and promoting the use of renewable energy in the UK.
 The REA endeavours to achieve the right regulatory framework for renewables to deliver an increasing contribution to the UK’s electricity, heat and transport needs.

-Clarke Energy is a member of the Combined Heat and Power Association (CHPA).
+Clarke Energy is a member of the Association for Decentralised Energy, previously the Combined Heat and Power Association.
 The CHPA is the leading advocate of an integrated approach to delivering energy services using combined heat and power and district heating.

 Clarke Energy is pleased to support the UK’s contribution to the International Energy Agency’s Bioenergy Task 37.
 Task 37 is a working group that covers the anaerobic digestion and landfill industries.